jjhuhtamaa/jjhuhtamaa.github.io/README.md

 "# ysatsce.github.io"
-"This is a practice portfolio website."
+"This is a practice portfolio website!"